mozilla-l10n/localizer-documentation/tools/pontoon/teams_projects.md

 ![Team page for Italian](/assets/images/pontoon/teams_projects/team_page.png)

 The page header contains linguistic information about the current locale (plural form, writing direction, etc.), plus an indication of the overall status of completion and statistics.
+The statistics displayed in the rightmost column are active links to access the Localization page for all projects, for example to reach all missing strings across projects available for Italian in Pontoon.

 ![Header of team page for Italian](/assets/images/pontoon/teams_projects/team_page_header.png)